Zha0rong/RABID-seq/README.md

 ### **run.rarefaction.sh**
 #### This script subsamples the fastq files and determines the number error corrected barcodes.
 Plots are generated to determine if the library has been sequenced to sufficient depth

+Should be a shell script that subsamples fastq >  barcode_extraction.py > records as table